nelvino/counter-drone-simulator/TASKS.frontend.md

 A line should trail the drone marker, indicating the path history of the detection location updates

-Tip: Leaflet has a _Polyline_ component suitable for this
+Tip: React Leaflet has a _Polyline_ component suitable for this

 ---

 ### Task 3

+(30 mins - 45 mins)

+**Handle when the drone moves outside of the visible map area**

+As the drone marker moves around, find a solution for handling when the marker moves outside of the visible map.

+Provide an option in the UI to enable/disable this feature.

+---

+### Task 4

 (30 mins - 45 mins)